johnedwarddalton/trade-capture/README.md

 Installation
 ------------

 The system requires access to a database with table called 'trade'.
 This can be created by importing the SQL file 'tradecapture.sql' stored in the config directory.
-Application parameters are stored in the application.ini file
+Application parameters are stored in the application.ini file.
+If required, a test database can also be specified in the configuration file.

 Capture data
 ------------

-A capture of a single batch of data from the RSS feed is initiated by a call to the URL:  'capture/download'.
-The RSS Reader will perform a conditional GET from the server and only update from the web if the data is new.

-The RSS feed is updated sporadically.
-This necessitates continuous checking.
-At present, this is done via the commandLine tool 'refreshLoop.php' which is designed to run at set intervals, up to a certain maximum number.
+The capture mechanism is set up to run only from the command line.
+There are four possible actions:

+Download data:  php index.php capture download [-v/verbose].
+This initiates a one-off download and save of the RSS feed.

+Download at intervals:  php index.php capture loop Sets download to run at regular intervals for a maximum specified time.
+The time between intervals and the cutoff time are specified in the configuration file.

+Upload from a CSV file: php index.php capture upload [-f/file FILENAME] Uploads data such as a daily download obtained from DTCC.
+If no filename is specified, the RATES.csv in the data directory is assumed.

+Archive data:  php index.php capture archive

 REST API
 ------------

+Single trades:
-GET rest/retrieve/format/json/trade/ID   returns an object representing a single trade
+GET rest/retrieve/format/json/trade/ID   returns an object representing a single trade (sepcified by id);

-If trade is not specified, four other optional parameters can be specified: type, currency, since, minimum.

-So, for example:
+Multiple trades:

+the `table` endpoint is designed to return JSON-formatted data suitable for use with the jQuery dataTables library.

+Four optional parameters are allowed: type - instrument type currency - trade currency since - time in hours of earliest trade minimum - minimum trade size

+Example:

-GET rest/retrieve/format/json/type/Option/currency/USD/since/3/minimum/10
+GET rest/table/format/json/type/Option/currency/USD/since/3/minimum/10
 returns an array of trades representing Dollar Options of at least 10mn in size executed in the last 3 hours

-A similar endpoint at rest/table retrieves the same information formatted for use with the jQuery dataTables plug-in